-Every now and then I like to do something different in the way of posting something not focused on stem cells.
+Every now and then I like to do something different in the way of posting something not focused on stem cells, and today it’s all about growing a giant pumpkin.

 I don’t have much time outside of my job as a stem cell scientist and educator to do stuff, but one of my hobbies is gardening.